rfrht/FT991A-PAT/README.md

 # BUFFERED IF TAP FOR FT-991A
 # Yaesu FT-991A Custom Panoramic Adapter Buffered TAP Board for external SDR / Spectrum Analyser

-This project is a remix of OE2DOR's perfectly crafted FT-991A Panadapter board.
-This fork adds a AND gate that controls a RF switch: The IF signal is only forwarded to the SDR if both a SDR GPIO signal is present, and, the SCPON signal from radio's Main Unit.
+This project is a remix of OE2DOR's [perfect and neatly crafted](https://raw.githubusercontent.com/Lightning1984/FT991A-PAT/master/Design/FT991-PAT_Installed.jpg) FT-991A Panadapter board.

+This fork adds on-board latch control, by using a AND gate with two inputs that controls a RF switch: The IF signal is only forwarded to the SDR if both signals (on my project, a SDR GPIO signal and the SCPON signal from radio's Main Unit) are present.
+Otherwise, the SDR is left isolated to the ground.

-The schematics are in Autodesk Eagle EDA format (Schematic folder).
+The schematics are in Autodesk Eagle EDA format.
+Check the Schematic folder.
 The BOM and a few pictures are available in Design folder.

 The project tracking/evolution is documented in QRZ: [A FT-991A IF tap for Panadapter / RTL-SDR inside the radio](https://forums.qrz.com/index.php?threads/hard-hack-embedding-a-sdr-in-ft-991a-need-rf-designers-review.650840/)

-This project is **not** compatible with the non-A FT-991 model.
+This project is **not** compatible with the non-A model FT-991.

-Changelog: (PY2RAF)
+### Changelog: (PY2RAF)

 27/Mar/2019 - Revision F
 * Added 1 nF capacitors in RF lines in PE4529 (except RF2, goes with a 470 pF to GND)